Khatron Ke Khiladi 9 Final Contestants List: Vikas Gupta, Bharti-Harsh & Others To Participate!

 The viewers will also get to watch Bahu Hamari Rajnikant actress Ridhima Pandit in the ninth season of the stunt-based reality show.
 The actress and model had also hosted Star Plus' Dance Champions.

-The cricket player, who had impressed the viewers with is dancing skills on Colors popular dance reality show, Jhalak Dikhlaa Jaa, will be seen showing off his stunt skills on Khatron Ke Khiladi Season 9.
+The cricketer, who had impressed the viewers with his dancing skills on Colors popular dance reality show, Jhalak Dikhlaa Jaa, will be seen showing off his stunt skills on Khatron Ke Khiladi Season 9.

 Comedian Siddharth Sagar's Mother Refutes His Allegations; Says He Is A Compulsive Liar!